 Skyward Is Charting the Future of Drone Connectivity

 Today, Skyward customers use drones as a tool for doing business.
 But in the near future, we believe that drones will touch just about every aspect of urban life.
-That’s why our Innovation Lab is devoted to the future of universal traffic management, connected aviation on the nation's largest wireless network, and much more.
+That’s why our Aviation Network Technology team is devoted to the future of universal traffic management, connected aviation on the nation's largest wireless network, and much more.

 Drones have the capability to solve some of humanity’s most pressing problems — if we can scale them efficiently.
 To do that, we are working to harmonize technologies and advocating for sensible airspace regulations.